ahushh/monaba/README.md

     ./dist/build/Monaba/Monaba config/settings.yml

-Wait until it finish (a few seconds) then stop with Ctrl+C

-Fill the database with default values:
+Wait until it finish (a few seconds) and fill the database with default values by visiting `/admin/setup` page.
+Now you're ready to log in.

-     psql -U postgres monabas < init-db.sql
+Default login/password: admin

 ## Configuring Sphinx search